Alfa Romeo Giulia saloon - Interior & comfort

 Alfa Romeo Giulia dashboard

-The Alfa Romeo Giulia comes in four main trims, called Super, Sprint, Lusso Ti and Veloce.
-Standard equipment has now improved with driving assistance features taking a big step up.
-All models offer 'Level 2' autonomous driving - helping with steering, braking and accelerating within a lane - that Alfa says is the maximum currently permitted under European regulations.
-Super is only available with entry-level engines, while Veloce is limited to the top petrol.
+Until recently, the Alfa Romeo Giulia came in four main trims, called Super, Sprint, Lusso Ti and Veloce, but the current version has seen this slimmed down to Sprint, Veloce and Competizione.
+Standard equipment has improved over the car’s life, with driving assistance features taking a big step up.
+All models offer 'Level 2' autonomous driving – helping with steering, braking and accelerating within a lane.

-The entry-level Super comes as standard with kit including 17-inch alloy wheels, sat nav, ambient lighting, air-conditioning and cruise control.
-It also comes with a touchscreen with sat nav (along with Apple CarPlay and Android Auto), TFT instrument screen and a reversing camera.
+The entry-level Sprint comes as standard with kit including 18-inch alloy wheels, ambient lighting, air-conditioning and cruise control.
+It also comes with an 8.8-inch touchscreen with sat nav (along with Apple CarPlay and Android Auto), a TFT instrument screen and a reversing camera.

 The full-on performance-orientated Quadrifoglio model also gets its own dedicated trim level, and comes with 19-inch wheels, a full leather interior and a sports steering wheel.
 It’s a shame that leather seats only feature in more expensive models; Mercedes fits all versions of the C-Class with (synthetic) leather seats as standard.